syedjawadakhtar/VirAI/README.md

 ## 🌟 Features

-- **Interactive Chat Interface**: Talk with Ollama's powerful language models in a friendly web UI
+- **Speech to text**: Talk with Ollama's powerful language models in a friendly web UI and microphones
 - **Live 2D Animation**: Chat with Hana, an expressive anime character that responds to your interactions
 - **Markdown Support**: View beautifully formatted responses with syntax highlighting
-- **LaTeX Math Rendering**: Display mathematical equations properly with KaTeX
+- **Know the expression of the avatar**: Display mathematical equations properly with KaTeX
 - **Customizable Settings**: Choose your Ollama model and configure system prompts
 - **Responsive Design**: Enjoy HanaVerse on desktop and mobile devices
 - **Real-time Response**: Stream responses as they're generated